 Fife Coastal Path

-This is a gorgeous coastal way that takes about 10 days to cross, and it starts Kincardine-on-Forth and ends at Newburgh.
+The Fife Coastal Path is a gorgeous coastal way that takes about 10 days to cross, and it starts Kincardine-on-Forth and ends at Newburgh.
 The path is full both of wild trails and rocky beaches, and it passes through Fife and St Andrews.
 It’s a little challenging to walk, especially because some sections of the walk are only available during low tide.
 It’s well marked and you certainly won’t get lost, so feel free to leave map and compass behind.

 There are accommodation options all along the way, but it’s recommended that you book rooms in advance because it’s a popular route.

-Along the way you can see Eskrigg Nature Reserve (if you take the Lockerbie branch), Joe Graham’s monument (if you take the Lochmaben branch), and you’ll generally encounter a lot of nature, wildlife, and pristine rivers of the River Annan.
+Along the way, you can see Eskrigg Nature Reserve (if you take the Lockerbie branch), Joe Graham’s monument (if you take the Lochmaben branch), and you’ll generally encounter a lot of nature, wildlife, and pristine rivers of the River Annan.
 Don’t worry too much about accommodation because there are plenty of options, but bear in mind that you’ll have an easier time finding a place to stay on the Lockerbie branch.

 Arran Coastal Way